linkworks/linkigniter/README.md

   - **Doctrine CLI**: Once you've created your YAML schemas in the `application/database/schema` folder, you can use the included Doctrine CLI in the `utilities` folder, or use the included script `utilities/create-all-load-data` which drops the database, creates a new one, loads the tables, creates the models and loads all fixtures (use this script with care though, it can bite).
   - **Code Baker**: One of the great features of Cake is its code baker.
 We've re-created it (using their Inflector class).
 Once you've created all database tables, point your browser to http://localhost/linkigniter and press the *Bake these tables* button.
 This will create a complete scaffolding interface with [Datatables][2] included!
 Give it a try, it's awesome!
 You can even edit the templates used in the `application/views/linkigniter/baker_templates` folder to customize your design. *(This feature currently works on PHP versions prior to 5.3).*
   - **Action Filters**: Rails-like before\_filters and after\_filters.
 Just create a method in LI\_Controller or your normal controllers and add `var $beforeFilters = array('method')` to enable.
 More examples in the source for `LI_Controller.php` in the application/libraries folder.
+  - **Automagic CSRF protection**: CSRF ([Cross-site request forgery][csrf]) protection is enabled by default on LinkIgniter.
+It automatically secures all forms on your views by adding a randomly generated token to each form (whether they're created using the form helper or not, it doesn't matter), and checking said token on each POST request.
+The library also adds meta headers to your views so you can add the token to ajax requests.
+Painless CSRF protection!

 ## Word of advice